Get more life out of your running shoes with these simple tips!

-The right pair of shoes helps absorb impact for more comfort (and I learned that’s especially important when running during pregnancy), improve traction (especially important during rainy runs or snowy runs), and provide support (to help prevent injuries!).
+The right pair of shoes helps absorb impact for more comfort (and I learned that’s especially important when running during pregnancy), improve traction (especially important during rainy runs or snowy runs, or trail runs), and provide support (to help prevent injuries!).
 The wrong pair and/or size can cause blisters, knee pain, hip pain and just feel plain terrible.
-Oh and let’s not forget the importance of good socks!
-(These and these are some of my favorites.)
+Oh, and let’s not forget the importance of good socks!
+(These and these are some of my favorites, along with this list.)

 How To Make Running Shoes Last Longer

 So, do the work to find the right pair of running shoes for YOU.
 Ideally, go to a running specialty store to get fitted and run in a few pairs.
-Call ahead the see if they can schedule a time to try a pair on safely – many stores are offering appointments to accommodate COVID social distancing.
+Call ahead the see if they can schedule a time to try a pair on safely – many stores offer appointments to accommodate COVID social distancing and avoid crowds.
 If that’s not an option, I have a lesson in my running course on running shoe basics to help you choose the best pair for you so you can shop online.

 Then, once you’ve found your perfect pair, remember that every good running shoe has a limited lifespan.
 So, how do you know if it’s time to replace your shoes?

 - Replace shoes around 300-400 miles.
 I use Strava to track the miles on my shoes.
 But keep in mind that some shoes may wear out around 250 miles.
 Others may last until 500.
 So, given that wide range, what else can you look for?